JRCSTU/fuefit/README.rst

 * If you want to install a *pre-release* version (the version-string is not plain numbers, but ends with ``alpha``, ``beta.2`` or something else), use additionally :option:`--pre`.

-* If you want to upgrade an existing instalation along with all its dependencies, add also :option:`--upgrade` (or :option:`-U` equivalently), but then the build might take some considerable time to finish.
+* If you want to upgrade an existing installation along with all its dependencies, add also :option:`--upgrade` (or :option:`-U` equivalently), but then the build might take some considerable time to finish.
 Also there is the possibility the upgraded libraries might break existing programs(!) so use it with caution, or from within a |virtualenv|_.

-* To install an older version issue the console command:
+* To install an older version issue the console-command:

   .. code-block:: console